 An appeal procedure will be made available to applicants that are not recommended for funding.
 The Appeal must be based on an error in fact or law.
-Alleged errors will be reviewed by the City Manager or Executive Director.
+Alleged errors will be reviewed by the City Manager.
 Errors alleged based on law will be consulted with the City Attorney's Office.
-To initiate an appeal, the applicant must notify the City Manager/Executive Director in writing within five (5) business days from the date of the written notice of non-funding.
+To initiate an appeal, the applicant must notify the City Manager in writing within five (5) business days from the date on the City's written notice of nonfunding.

-FINAL AWARD
+CITY COMMISSION FINAL AWARD

-The City Commission and HBCRA Board of Directors shall make the final grant decisions.
+The City Commission shall make the final mini- grant decisions.

-CONTRACT TERM AND REQUIREMENTS
+MINI-GRANT CONTRACT TERM AND REQUIREMENTS